poivronjaune/vibecoding-pong/README.md

 ## Overview
 This project implements a classic Pong game using Python and Pygame.
 It allows two players to control paddles and compete to score points by bouncing a ball back and forth.

+## PRD - Product Requirements Document
+the PRD.MD file contains the desciption of the PONG game using some structured definitions and parameters.
+Initial versiin produced using an LLM (ChatGPT).
+Code generation was produced with VS Code Copilot giving it the PRD as the game defintion.

 ## Project Structure
 ```
 pong-game/